ayrat555/ton/README.md

 - Parse an address
 - Create a transaction which can be submitted using TON API

-The library doesn't include http client
+The library doesn't include an http client

 ## Dependencies